oduerr/da/pp/lin_regression_numdiff.md

 }
 ```

-Especially with `cmdrstan` it is a good practice to have the stan code
+It is a best practice to store Stan code in a separate file when using
-in a separate file.
-This makes it easier to debug and to work with the
+`cmdrstan`.
+This approach simplifies debugging and code management.
+Additionally, storing models in separate files allows for caching,
-code.
-Further, the models are then cached.
+improving efficiency when models are reused.

 ``` r
 library(cmdstanr)